Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Overview.md

 + Part:1 Lab 05 - Safe breach simulation
 + Part:1 Lab 06 - Explore Insider Risk Management in Microsoft Purview

+**Note**: In Part 01 you will be configuring and creating the content.

 #### Part 02
 + Part:2 Lab 01 - Protect Sensitive Data
 + Part:2 Lab 02 - Explore sensitivity labels and policies in Microsoft Purview